dreamcatcher-tech/network/Inbox/2024-07-17 1917 pijul is better for artifact.md

 Also pieces of a binary file.

 The patch is awesome for updating a single row in a large file, since it is very pure, expressing only the changes that occured.

+Receiving splices automatically has the diffs in them, so the patches can be streamed down almost raw.